santacodes/deadbolt/README.md

 # deadbolt
-A Local Password Manager with Encryption
+A Local Password Manager with Encryption using linux keyrings
 ## Source installation

 To build from source -